+Behavior Standards

-Behavior Standards: Participation in athletics is a privilege and requires that student athletes be on their best behavior.
+Participation in athletics is a privilege and requires that student athletes be on their best behavior.
 Any student conduct concerns that may arise during the athletic season will be reviewed by the administration and athletics department.
 Any consequences related to the student's conduct will be at the sole discretion of the principal or his designee.

+Physical Examinations

-Physical Examinations: All students who participate in interscholastic sports are required to have a current physical on file with the school nurse.
-Physicals are only good for one calendar year from the date of the last exam.
+All students who participate in interscholastic sports are required to have a current physical on file with the school nurse.
+Physicals are only good for 13 months from the date of the last exam.
 If the physical becomes out of date, a new physical will be required for interscholastic sports participation.
 The physical form is available on the Windham Middle School Athletics website.

-Emergency Plan for Sports Related Injuries and Additional Protocols for Athletics Participation WSD Policy JLCJA: There will be a creation of a plan that will establish a Sports Injury Emergency Action Plan for responding to serious or potentially life-threatening injuries sustained from sports or other school sponsored athletic activities.
-This Plan shall be posted within each school and disseminated to, and coordinated with, pertinent emergency medical services, fire department, and law enforcement.
+Emergency Plan for Sports Related Injuries and Additional Protocols for Athletics Participation WSD Policy JLCJA posted within each school and disseminated to, and coordinated with, pertinent emergency medical services, fire department, and law enforcement.
 Additional Written Protocols and Procedures Required shall be developed to cover the following: Hydration, Heat Acclimatization and Wet Globe Temperature; Student Medical History; and Student Return to Play.
 This plan will be reviewed and updated annually.